 How can I afford to serve?

 Volunteering for an extended period of time is a significant sacrifice for many people, but CAP is able to provide several resources to make service more affordable.
 We offer room and board (or living allowance for one-year volunteers) and travel reimbursement to all individual volunteers.
 One-Year volunteers are eligible for health insurance and a bi-weekly stipend of $125.
-AmeriCorps members are eligible for an Education Award (up to $4,336) and may be eligible for a living allowance.
+AmeriCorps members are eligible for an Education Award and may be eligible for a living allowance.
 While volunteers are welcome to bring their personal vehicles, CAP provides transportation to and from service sites for volunteers who live in community.
 Contact us for a complete explanation of benefits by service opportunity.

 Can I defer my student loans?

 In most cases, yes.
 AmeriCorps members qualify for National Service Student Loan Forbearance for federal loans.
 Volunteers or members with private loans will need to request deferment forms from their lending agency and then turn them in to the Volunteer office for validation.
 Deferment is the choice of the provider, but most CAP volunteers are able to defer federal student loans.
 We also encourage prospective volunteers to explore income-driven repayment options, which may be a better option for some than deferment or forbearance.